| Visions and Strategies for Sustainable Community

 to live in this community unless they value and intend to utilize

+the programs.
 The buildings themselves will be simple

 and natural and utilize energy efficient technologies.
 In addition